 A final note is in order.
 While we should certainly use whatever tool can help us, it is our view that reproducibility is first and foremost a problem of workflow and process-of how we use the tools, of how we structure and develop a project, of adopting habits that push us to think about others when writing code.
-From this point of view, we are persuaded that reproducibility is not a burden but rather a beneficial concept that can help us increase our productivity and confidence in what we do (Sandve et al. 2013) by adopting a mode of thinking that prompt us to put ourselves in the shoes of others.
+From this point of view, we are persuaded that reproducibility is not a burden but rather a beneficial concept that can help us increase our productivity and confidence in what we do (Sandve et al., 2013), by adopting a mode of thinking that prompts us to empathize with future users-that is, to create a structure that recognizes users' different starting points and reduces barriers to their understanding.

-1.1 Good coding practices improve reproducibility
+Good coding practices improve reproducibility

-It does not matter if we are writing a one-off analysis or a module that will be used by others, we can benefit from having good tools that help us simplify the operations that are involved in making our code and environment reproducible by others, as we will see in the next section.
+It does not matter if we are writing a one-off analysis or a module that will be used by others; we can benefit from having good tools that help us simplify the operations that are involved in making our code and environment reproducible by others, as we will see in the next section.
 However, the challenge we face is often not only technical but rather one of technique.
-What separates good code from bad code is, to a large extent, how the information is organized and conveyed.
+What separates good code from bad code is, to a large extent, a function of how the information is organized and conveyed.
 Our position is that, given a choice among alternative ways of writing a program, we should pursue the one that others will find easier to interpret.
-Thus, the idea of "good" code will revolve around an idea of style, which depends on our individual skills and creativity, but also on an opportunistic adherence to conventions, which we see here as an agreement between all users about how to coordinate in situations that admit several solutions.
-In that regard, good coding practices are those that aim at reducing the cognitive effort required to understand the intention of the code and how it operates (Wilson et al. 2014).
+Thus, the idea of "good" code will revolve around not only an idea of style, which certainly depends on our individual skills and creativity, but also on an opportunistic adherence to conventions, which we see here as an agreement between all users about how to coordinate in situations that admit several solutions.
+In that regard, good coding practices are those that aim at reducing the cognitive effort required to understand the intention of the code and how it operates (Wilson et al., 2014).

-1.1.1 Use idioms and conventions
+Use idioms and conventions

 A consistent coding style is like orthography or punctuation: it makes code easier for others to read.
-Simple things like conventions on how to name functions or objects, what the maximum length of a line should be, or where to align the brackets that enclose the body of a function go a long way to make our code look like familiar territory to others.
-If possible, you should favor idiomatic alternatives (see, for instance, Johnson 2019) to consistently adopt a style guide, such as the Tidyverse Style Guide.
-To make the process easier, you should use code checkers such as lintr that help you stay on track with the guide and to spot potential errors.
+Simple things like conventions on how to name functions or objects, what the maximum length of a line should be, or where to align the brackets that enclose the body of a function go a long way to making our code look like familiar territory to others.
+If possible, you should favor idiomatic alternatives (see, for instance, Johnson, 2019) to consistently adopt a style guide, such as the Tidyverse Style Guide.
+To make the process easier, you should use code checkers such as lintr that help you stay on track with the guide and spot potential errors.

-1.1.2 Avoid assumptions about the execution environment
+Avoid assumptions about the execution environment